rahulsahani1137/LeetCode-Solutions/README.md

 ## Why LeetCode?
 - **Sharpening Skills**: It's the perfect place to keep my coding skills razor-sharp.
 - **Learning New Techniques**: Every problem is a new lesson, teaching me more about algorithms and data structures.
-- **Having Fun**: Yes, solving problems can be funâlike a treasure hunt, but with more coffee and fewer pirates.
+- **Having Fun**: Yes, solving problems can be funÃ¢ÂÂlike a treasure hunt, but with more coffee and fewer pirates.

 ---